 Length of Time

 Shadows come in varying intensities.
 Some shadows may be identified within 5 minutes but others may take years.
 Recent shadows are easier to find than not so recent ones.
 Because of this, not so recent shadow research may be taken outside of the realm of the studio or exploration space, but with precaution.
-Being in an open state for insights throughout the day is recommended.

 A trigger is a physiopsychological response to an associated sharp shadow or trauma provoked by something in the environment experienced by one or more of the senses.² One may also feel that their body has betrayed them because the mind might think the situation is small, but the automatic body response paints a different picture.
 Example trigger feelings: (1) overwhelming feeling; (2) numbness; (3) spaced out; (4) asphyxiating; (5) a bomb explosion.³ Very often when these triggers are met, the only thing one wishes to do is to flee from them in some form via distractions or indulgences (food, substances, habits).
 Fortunately, we can use another response which is butoh theater.